Summary and Schedule

 - Teach common concepts and terms of performance

-- First steps into performance optimizations (cluster-, node-, application level)
+- First steps into performance optimizations (cluster-, node-, and application level)

 - Application performance is touched (related to job efficiency), but in-depth is outside of the scope.
-Next steps point towards deeper performance analyses
+Next steps point towards deeper performance analyses, e.g. with tracers and profilers

 Setup Instructions | Download files required for the lesson | |